datacamp-content-public/courses-r-from-scratch/chapter1.md

 title: 'The R way'
 description: 'R is a language that allows you to define your data analysis in words.
-This may be an unfamiliar way of working, but experience shows that this approach quickly leads to a large increase in power and efficiency.
+This may be an unfamiliar way of working, but experience shows that this approach quickly leads to a large increase in power and efficiency.'
 ---

 ## The R difference